PMCC-BioinformaticsCore/janis/docs/templates/index.rst

    local
    pawsey
-   pawsey-disconnected
+   pawsey_disconnected
    pbs_singularity
    pmac
-   pmac-disconnected
+   pmac_disconnected
    singularity
    slurm_singularity
    spartan
-   spartan-disconnected
+   spartan_disconnected
    wehi

-*This page was auto-generated on 08/12/2019.
+*This page was auto-generated on 10/01/2020.
 Please do not directly alter the contents of this page.*